heitoralthmann/Teamwork-MCP/README.md

    cp .env.example .env
    ```

-4. Update the `.env` file with your Teamwork API credentials.
+4. Update the `.env` file with your Teamwork credentials.

 ## Configuration